Anthon1e/JESD204B-Transport-and-Data-Link-Layer/README.md

 * Support 0-3 controls bits

 Odd input parameters for lanes and converters are also supported.
 Lanes that are not entirely filled with samples will be filled with TT (tail bits) instead.

+Converter resolution of 1-10 is supported as well, but it is usually not the case to have those resolutions.
+Therefore, they are omitted.

 ## Constraints